Care, Growth, and Feng Shui Meaning of Lucky Bamboo

 Lucky bamboo is not actually bamboo.
 It belongs to the same family as the lily.

 Fascinatingly, lucky bamboo is not actually a bamboo plant at all.
-It belongs to the same family as the lily.
-It is native to the tropical rainforests of Africa and parts of Southeast Asia.
+It belongs to the same family as the lily, and it is native to the tropical rainforests of Africa and parts of Southeast Asia.

 How to Care for Lucky Bamboo